tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 (the RFC 6298 {{RFC6298}} maximum).
 Application specific profiles, MAY recommend shorter or longer timer values.
 For instance:

-* Restricted profiles such as IoT MAY specify longer timeouts.
+* Profiles for specific deployment environments, such as in low-power, multi-hop mesh network as used in some Internet of Things (IoT) networks, MAY specify longer timeouts.
+See {{?I-D.ietf-uta-tls13-iot-profile}} for more information about one such DTLS 1.3 IoT profile.

 * Real-time protocols MAY specify shorter timeouts.
 It is RECOMMENDED that for DTLS-SRTP {{?RFC5764}}, a default timeout of